 Also, building a tiny house uses fewer materials to build.
 Generally, tiny houses are classified as structures that are between 100 to 400 square feet.
 A building at this size means less lumber that is cut for creating the abode.
 Less wood used also means less that requires transportation to the building site.

-A smaller space means a limit to the amount of gadgets and appliances that can fit in your tiny house.
+A smaller space means a limit to the number of gadgets and appliances that can fit in your tiny house.
 This equals less energy used on gadgets that require fossil fuels to run.
 Unrelated to the environment but directly good for individuals is spending more time outdoors.
 Which likely means increased physical activity.
 The benefits of being more physically active include lessened risk of Type 2 diabetes, heart diseases, and various cancers.

-Citizen activism is the hope for the future
+4. Citizen activism is the hope for the future

-Is moving into a smaller living space not your cup of tea or not possible in your present circumstances?
+Does moving into a smaller living space not your cup of tea or not possible in your present circumstances?
 You can still adopt the mindset while staying in the same place.

 Look for ways to reduce your use of electrical appliances.
 Turn off your heating and cooling system during days with moderate weather.
-Invest in solar panels if you want to go hard core.
+Invest in solar panels if you want to go hardcore.
 An advantage to that is the 30 percent tax credit you get for installing them.
 Once it’s yours, you get electricity for free and can even sell some back to electricity companies for those months when you’ve made extra.

 Often it takes a shift in attitude before individuals, communities, and businesses take that step to implement more eco-friendly solutions into their daily operations.
 The spark that triggers the shift is one caused by awareness.
-NGOs and organizations that are bringing environmental issues into the public eye play a vital role in creating that change in the public consciousness.
+NGOs and organizations that bring environmental issues into the public eye play a vital role in creating that change in the public consciousness.